 If you needed ONE MORE reason to convince you to ditch driving and hail public transport, a recent survey suggests that bus commuters are less stressed and have better moods than those who drive to work.

-- Change your shoes: Most work shoes look good and feel terrible.
+Most work shoes look good and feel terrible.
 Even for men.
-Women could ditch their heels and men the crisp Suede formal or even the nice looking loafers which are white or tight and switch to comfort sneakers or old worn out slippers..
+Women could ditch their heels and men the crisp Suede formal.
+Or even the nice looking loafers which are white or tight and switch to comfort sneakers or old worn out slippers.
 Nothing feels like coming home when you get your feet off those shoes!
 You can make home arrive faster by starting the process in your bus seat!

-- Adjust your seat: Now that you have comfortable footwear, it might be very tempting to slouch or relax in your seat but ironically it is most recommended to continue maintaining a crisp and upright posture.
+Now that you have comfortable footwear, it might be very tempting to slouch or relax in your seat.
+But ironically it is most recommended to continue maintaining a crisp and upright posture.
 Posture is like exercise- it appears to be tiring but in fact makes us relaxed and energized.
 Continue to maintain good posture, sit straight as you would at work.

-- Snack smart: Nothing energizes the body more than a swig of water and bite of something good to eat.
-Stock up on a light snack- not too heavy to avoid feeling queasy but always good to carry something nutritious when on the move.
+Nothing energizes the body more than a swig of water and bite of something good to eat.
+Stock up on a light snack- not too heavy to avoid feeling queasy.
+Its always good to carry something nutritious when on the move.
 Personally I hate looking for and waiting for a bite and would rather be armed with one when its a long stretch.

 So grab your tickets for the next ride with Ourbus.
 Who knows which of these above is going to be YOUR reason for looking forward to your daily commute?